shirokoweb/ngx_pagespeed/README.md

 or
 [Digital Ocean](https://m.do.co/c/4b39f0353cc0)

-A register domain name pointing to your instance / server IP address.
+A registered domain name pointing to your instance / server IP address.
 * Make sure DNS has propagate, it may take up to 48hours.

 ### Setup timezone